 • Chlamydia and gonorrhoea: Detectable within 1–2 weeks of exposure.
 If you've had a specific exposure, test at 2 weeks for a reliable result.

-• Syphilis: The blood test can take 2–4 weeks after infection to turn positive.
+• Syphilis: The blood test usually turns positive within a few weeks, but it can take up to 12 weeks.
+A negative test soon after a suspected exposure doesn't fully rule it out — repeat at 12 weeks to be sure.
 If you suspect a recent exposure — especially if you noticed a sore — tell the clinic so they can factor in timing.

 What to ask for: A 3-site test — throat swab, rectal swab, and urine or urethral swab.
 A urine test alone misses the majority of chlamydia and gonorrhoea infections in MSM.
 This is worth repeating every time, because clinics don't always offer 3-site automatically.